this-isnt-me/ogPypeline/docs/source/forcepowercon.rst

 Force units
 ------------
 The force(value, units) function converts between different Force units.
-The input units are as per the list below:
+The input units are as per the table below:

 .. list-table:: Force units
    :widths: 60 40